UOM-EEE-EEEN11202/notes-part1/docs/chapters/programming_fundamentals/conditionals_and_loops.rst

 --------------
 There are many more functions/possible actions to customize the operation of conditional statements and loops.

 - :python:`pass` can be used if you don't want any operation to take place.
-(Maybe you've not implemented that code yet, or there's a case where no action is needed, but it's simpler to still have the code checking for such a case present.)
+(Maybe you've not implemented that code yet, or there's a case where no action is needed, but it's simpler to still have the code checking for such a case being present.)
 - :python:`continue` in a for or while or loop will stop the execution of the current iteration, and jump to the next one.
 That is, if :python:`i` was 7, it would straight way change it to 8 and jump back to the top of the loop.
 - :python:`break` causes the if statement or for/while loop to stop.
 The program execution will jump put of the loop and then keep going with whatever comes next.

-There are lots of variations on the above, and the precise syntax can differ between different programming languages, but essentially all have the same basic underlying concepts.
+There are lots of variations on the above, and the precise syntax differs between different programming languages, but essentially all have the same basic underlying concepts.
 We'll practice these in the labs.